LadislavVasina1/FITVUT/README.md

 # FITVUT
-Projects that I have done during my study at the Faculty of Information Technology at Brno University of Technology
+Projects that I have done during my study at the Faculty of Information Technology at Brno University of Technology.